135 Clabber Creek to Cedar Creek

 Where this trail enters the old road is an old rusty one-gallon gas can, to mark the spot, from here I’m back on the old road and just about 100 feet to the Clabber Creek crossing.
 Knowing now how deep the creek is, I don’t bother with the waders but roll up my pants and wade across, the water feels good as this afternoon has warmed up to around eighty degrees.

-I leave my soaking wet boots and socks in the back of the truck and drive home barefooted.
 Today was another great day in the great outdoors and I’m glad my assumption about the old road proved to be correct, the hike overall was pretty easy, with the exception of just about a quarter mile of rough bushwhacking along the bluffline and gravel bar past Clabber Creek.
+My totals for today were 6 miles hiked with 680 feet of elevation gain.
+This hike could just as easily start at the end of Cedar Creek Road (MC 6460), that is if your vehicle is up for it.

 base map before fair use alterations is property of USGS Topo--licensed under Creative Commons Attribution-Noncommercial-Share Alike 3.0 U.S. License